DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-05-01-initial-placement-findings.md

 ### Iterate our designs

-Requiring the user to input  a specific start date and duration in weeks doesn't reflect how placements really happen and therefore not meet some of our user’s needs.
+Requiring the user to input a specific start date and duration in weeks doesn’t reflect how placements really happen and therefore not meet some of our user’s needs.

 Additionally, due to the one-day-a-week pattern we observed with some EY providers, it would be more appropriate to ask them about duration in days, not weeks.